Undefitied/interview-2018/README.md

 # interview-2018
-Test task to demonstrate react + redux + redux-saga skills
+Test task with react + redux + redux-saga

 ### What is in
 - react